M

 May 24, 1907 - Statue of Peace, Vicksburg National Military Park, Vicksburg, Mississippi (USA).
 The 90-foot high monument, constructed of Mt.
 Airy granite, features the statue of "Peace" that was sculpted by William Couper [1853-1942].
 In her hands, "Peace" holds a sword and a shield to signify that the soldiers of both armies have placed the weapons of war in her eternal care.
 Built by State of Minnesota.

 1938 - Anti-War Monument, Rollins College, Winter Park, Florida (USA).
 Artillery shell made into a monument by Hamilton Holt [1872-1951], president of Rollins College.
 Top inscription: "Pause, passer by, and hang your head in shame."
-Right image shows Holt (far right> visiting Belgian trenches during World War I. Compare 1936 monument of Sylvaia Pankhurst in London, England (UK).
+Now mission from Internet is image of Holt visiting Belgian trenches during World War I. Compare 1936 monument of Sylvaia Pankhurst in London, England (UK).
+M

 1957 - Tower of Peace, US Highway 27, Clermont, Florida (USA).
 270-foot tourist attraction.
 World's tallest concrete block tower.
 Originally called Placid Tower.
 Then Tower of Peace.
 Then Happiness Tower.
 Now marketed as Citrus Tower.
 Click here for unfavorable review from Roadside America.